Summyia77/Stop_Watch/README.md

-# ⏱️ Stopwatch Web & Mobile App ⏱️
+# ⏱️ Stopwatch Web App ⏱️

 A simple and accurate stopwatch, available as both a web application and a mobile app (built with Flutter).
 Perfect for timing anything from workouts 💪 and cooking 🍳 to experiments 🔬 and presentations 🎤.